K': In video games

 An antisocial teenager, K' makes his debut as a playable character in The King of Fighters '99.
-K' and his comrade Maxima hear of a King of Fighters tournament being held by NESTS and decide to participate in it and face NESTS head-on.
-They form a "Hero Team" along with Benimaru Nikaido and Shingo Yabuki.
-The Hero Team is taken to a NESTS base, where they meet NESTS' agent Krizalid, who claims that K' was cloned from him; both are ignorant of the fact that K′ was the original.
+K' and his comrade Maxima hear of a King of Fighters tournament being held by NESTS and a "Hero Team" along with Benimaru Nikaido and Shingo Yabuki.
+The Hero Team is taken to a NESTS base, where they meet NESTS' agent Krizalid, who claims that K' was cloned from him; both are ignorant of the fact that K' was the original.
 Following Krizalid's defeat, K' and Maxima become targets of NESTS.

 In The King of Fighters 2000, K' and Maxima enter a new tournament, along with mercenaries Vanessa and Ramón.
-K′ and Maxima enter the tournament to discover NESTS' scheme, but Vanessa and Ramón are using them to find NESTS.
+K' and Maxima enter the tournament to discover NESTS' scheme, but Vanessa and Ramón are using them to find NESTS.

-K′ and his team make it to the finals and face NESTS' agent Zero.
+K' and his team make it to the finals and face NESTS' agent Zero.
 After Zero's defeat, K' has a dream involving his sister.
 He wakes up with Maxima as well as Whip, the clone of his sister.

 In The King of Fighters 2001, K', Maxima, and Whip are joined by Lin, a Hizoku assassin who has a grudge against Ron, who betrayed the Hizoku to join NESTS.

 During the tournament, K' and his team face the original Zero, the one they met during the events of The King of Fighters 2000 having been a clone, and the new NESTS leader, Igniz, who has the secrets to unlock Ks memories.
-After Igniz commits suicide, K′ forms an alliance with Kula Diamond, a clone designed to be the Anti-K', and her guardian Diana to continue their lives.
-In The King of Fighters 2002, a game without a storyline, K′ is a playable character, along with Maxima and Whip.
+After Igniz commits suicide, K' forms an alliance with Kula Diamond, a clone designed to be the Anti-K', and her guardian Diana to continue their lives.
+In The King of Fighters 2002, a game without a storyline, K' is a playable character, along with Maxima and Whip.

-In The King of Fighters 2003, K' and Maxima are requested to enter to that year's tournament by Chin Gentsai to investigate a dark wave around the King of Fighters.
+In The King of Fighters 2003, K' and Maxima are requested to enter that year's tournament by Chin Gentsai to investigate a dark wave around the King of Fighters.

 In the finals, K' faces Mukai, a demon who belongs to the group "Those from the Past".
-Although K' defeats Mukai, he is bothered by Mukai's taunts about reaching his true potential.
+Mukai remains undefeated and taunts about reaching his true potential.
 In The King of Fighters XI, K' enters the tournament with Maxima and Kula, in order to surpass his limits.
-Following the tournament K' and his partners are invited by Whip's team to investigate the existence of Mukai's allies.